Basis of the consolidation

 Deferred tax assets and liabilities that arise from taxable temporary differences between the carrying amount in the financial statements and the carrying amount for tax purposes are determined using the corporate income tax rates that are currently applicable or will be applicable, under current legislation, at the time of settlement of the deferred tax asset or liability.

 Deferred tax assets, arising, for example, from operating losses, are only recognised if it is probable that sufficient future taxable profits will be available – accounting for them at tax group level.
-Deferred tax assets and liabilities are only set off if Alliander has a legal right to offset and the receivables and liabilities relate to taxes that are levied by the same authority.
+Deferred tax assets and liabilities are only set off if Alliander has a legal right to offset and the assets and liabilities relate to taxes that are levied by the same authority.
 Deferred tax assets and liabilities are measured at face value.

 The corporate income tax charge is determined using the applicable rates for corporate income tax and are recognised at face value.
 Permanent differences between the results for tax purposes and financial reporting purposes and the ability to utilise tax losses carried forward are taken into account if deferred tax assets have not been recognised for these tax losses.